elythron/PS3-Dec-GUI/README.md

 or
 compiled from [GitHub](https://github.com/al3xtjames/PS3Dec)

-This Program uses the one from [this site](https://www.romhacking.net/utilities/1456/), I haven't tested with the one from Git.
+This Program uses the one from [this site](https://www.romhacking.net/utilities/1456/), I haven't tested with the one from GitHub.

 ## Guide